Sarah627/Java_miniatures/README.md

         }
       ```
   - Using for loops are more common than for each
-  - Let's initialize arrays using the same logic of iterationsm whether if it was traditional for loop or enhanced for-loop `for each`:
+  - Let's initialize arrays using the same logic of iteration:
     - prompt user to enter array values:

       ``` java